Firesticks?

 His other point was that the fire sticks are at least a readily renewable resource.
 Given that a least around our frosty area it is hard to put the local more commercially valuable rainforest timber species back, and Gums also mostly grow faster than the Rainforest species, one of the exceptions is Red Cedar.
 Without tree cover though Red Cedar is invariably attacked by the Cedar Tip Moth very quickly and becomes a little bushy, and we are too impatient to wait for a primary trunk to re-establish itself over the coming centuries.

-One interesting example is what we call the Nullabor, "no trees", wasn't always that way.
-It appears to have been rather like a mallee scrub, low trees, interspersed with open plains, the plains had similar vegetation as today, it was dry, the same rainfall regime as today.
+One interesting example is what we call the Nullabor (Latin for "no trees"), wasn't always that way.
+It appears to have been rather like a mallee scrub, low trees, interspersed with open plains, the open plains had similar vegetation as the Nullabor does today, it was dry, the same rainfall regime as today.
 There are other examples given in wetter climates around Australia.

 So how long is while?